lamula21/AppTracker/README.md

 ## 🔨 How we built it?

 We used HTML/CSS/JavaScript to build the main page of the appplication where all the data is entered and stored.
-We used Selenium (it's a software that automates browsers) to get to the webpage/webpages entered by the user and we used BeautifulSoup to extract text from the webpage.
+We used Puppeeter (an API software that automates browsers) to get to the webpage/webpages entered by the user to extract text from the webpage.
 We integrated Twilio into our code so that the user gets an SMS update each time something (i.e., the status of an application) gets updated.
-We connected it all to the back-end Python script that runs the Selenium and Twilio code when required.
+We connected it all to the back-end with MongoDB, ExpressJS, React, NodeJS that runs the Puppeeter and Twilio code when required.
 <br/>
 <br/>